AaronNZH/Boosting-Few-shot-3D-Point-Cloud-Segmentation-via-Query-Guided-Enhancement/README.md

 ### Running
 #### Training
-First, pretrain the segmentor which includes feature extractor module on the available training set:
+First, pretrain the segmentor which includes the feature extractor module on the available training set:

     bash ./scripts/pretrain_segmentor.sh